 The pharmacokinetics of linezolid are not significantly altered in elderly patients (65 years or older).
 Therefore, dose adjustment for geriatric patients is not necessary.

-The pharmacokinetics of linezolid following a single IV dose were investigated in pediatric patients ranging in age from birth through 17 years (including premature and full-term neonates), in healthy adolescent subjects ranging in age from 12 through 17 years, and in pediatric patients ranging in age from 1 week through 12 years.
-The pharmacokinetic parameters of linezolid are summarized in Table 2 for the pediatric populations studied and healthy adult subjects after administration of single IV doses.
+The pharmacokinetics of linezolid following a single intravenous dose were investigated in pediatric patients ranging in age from birth through 17 years (including premature and full-term neonates), in healthy adolescent subjects ranging in age from 12 through 17 years, and in pediatric patients ranging in age from 1 week through 12 years.
+The pharmacokinetic parameters of linezolid are summarized in Table 9 for the pediatric populations studied and healthy adult subjects after administration of single intravenous doses.

 The Cmax and the volume of distribution (Vss) of linezolid are similar regardless of age in pediatric patients.
-However, clearance of linezolid varies as a function of age.
-With the exclusion of pre-term neonates less than one week of age, clearance is most rapid in the youngest age groups ranging from > 1 week old to 11 years, resulting in lower single-dose systemic exposure (AUC) and shorter half-life as compared with adults.
-As age of pediatric patients increases, the clearance of linezolid gradually decreases, and by adolescence mean clearance values approach those observed for the adult population.
-There is wider intersubject variability in linezolid clearance and systemic drug exposure (AUC) across all pediatric age groups as compared with adults.
+However, plasma clearance of linezolid varies as a function of age.
+With the exclusion of pre-term neonates less than one week of age, weight-based clearance is most rapid in the youngest age groups ranging from < 1 week old to 11 years, resulting in lower single-dose systemic exposure (AUC) and a shorter half-life as compared with adults.
+As the age of pediatric patients increases, the weight-based clearance of linezolid gradually decreases, and by adolescence mean clearance values approach those observed for the adult population.
+There is increased inter-subject variability in linezolid clearance and systemic drug exposure (AUC) across all pediatric age groups as compared with adults.

-Similar mean daily AUC values were observed in pediatric patients from birth to 11 years of age dosed every 8 hours (q8h) relative to adolescents or adults dosed every 12 hours (q12h).
-Therefore, the dosage for pediatric patients up to 11 years of age should be 10 mg/kg q8h.
-Pediatric patients 12 years and older should receive 600 mg q12h (see DOSAGE AND ADMINISTRATION).
+Similar mean daily AUC values were observed in pediatric patients from birth to 11 years of age dosed every 8 hours relative to adolescents or adults dosed every 12 hours.
+Therefore, the dosage for pediatric patients up to 11 years of age should be 10 mg/kg every 8 hours.
+Pediatric patients 12 years and older should receive 600 mg every 12 hours [see DOSAGE AND ADMINISTRATION].

 600 mg Linezolid (Mean: (%CV); [Min, Max Values])